berkantdu123/Remove-MCLEAKS/README.md

 **"Failed to login: The authentification servers are currently down for maintenance"**

 MCLeaks/EasyMC change the authentication servers from Mojang's to theirs preventing users from logging in into their normal accounts.
-To repair this, this script cancels out the modifications made by the software on the hosts file located at `C:\Windows\System32\drivers\etc`
+This could also be caused from malwares that middlemans the mojang servers and steals accounts.
+To repair this, this script cancels out the modifications made by any software on the hosts file located at `C:\Windows\System32\drivers\etc`
-This script simply removes the three lines that prevent users from logging in:
+This script simply removes the three lines that prevent users from logging in, those are examples and the script automatically detects if other ones exist:
-### "127.0.0.1 sessionserver.mojang.com"
+### "x.x.x.x sessionserver.mojang.com"
-### "127.0.0.1 authserver.mojang.com"
+### "x.x.x.x authserver.mojang.com"
-### "127.0.0.1 launchermeta.mojang.com"
+### "x.x.x.x launchermeta.mojang.com"
+### THE SCRIPT AUTOMATICALLY REMOVES THE LINES WITH ANY IPS
 # Usage

 ## Automatic Mode (Script in this GitHub)